harshit36singh/Student_Management/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and is free to use .

 ---